Advancing Immigrant Entrepreneurship

 Despite these successes, immigrants often face unique barriers to realizing their entrepreneurial dreams, including limited English language proficiency, poor credit history, lack of technical support and access to information, and structural barriers to lending.
 The Institute aims to tap into the potential of would-be entrepreneurs and help address these barriers through efforts in the following areas:

-- Information Sharing, Training, and Research: NAII will establish an online Business Resource Center with information on business regulations, training and technical support services available to business owners, and other relevant services.
-In addition it will develop training and reference materials targeted at immigrants and refugees wishing to open and expand small businesses, as well as the community-based organizations that serve these individuals.
-We will also produce research-based white papers that explore the best practices around promoting immigrant entrepreneurship.
+- Information-sharing, training, and research: NAII has established an online Business Resource Center with information on business regulations, training and technical support services available to business owners, and other relevant services.
+We have also developed training and reference materials targeted at immigrants and refugees wishing to open and expand small businesses, as well as the community-based organizations that serve these individuals.

-- Building Stakeholder Relationships: Leveraging the MIRA Coalition's membership network and strong relationships with state executive agencies, as well as the cross-sector expertise of its Advisory Board, the Institute will seek to enhance connections and relationships between local lenders and immigrant business owners, to expand access to capital resources and other business-development tools.
+- Building stakeholder relationships: Leveraging the MIRA Coalition’s membership network and strong relationships with state executive agencies, as well as the cross-sector expertise of its Advisory Board, the Institute works to enhance connections and relationships between local lenders and immigrant business owners, to expand access to capital resources and other business-development tools.

-- Improving Public and Business Awareness: Finally, the Institute will sponsor or co-sponsor events and media activities that publicize and promote the contributions of immigrant entrepreneurs across the state and at all levels of the economy.
-These activities will focus much of their attention on Massachusetts' Immigrant Entrepreneurship Month (October 14 – November 14), declared by Governor Patrick in 2011 based on recommendations from the Governor’s Advisory Council for Refugees and Immigrants, which MIRA Executive Director Eva Millona co-chairs.
+- Improving public and business awareness: Finally, the Institute sponsors or co-sponsors events and media activities that publicize and promote the contributions of immigrant entrepreneurs across the state and at all levels of the economy.
+These activities focus much of their attention on Massachusetts’ Immigrant Entrepreneurship Month, first declared by Governor Patrick in 2011.